medic/couch2pg/README.md

 # medic-analytics
-Software for creating read-only replicas of Medic Mobile data, using PostgreSQL v9.4
+Software for creating read-only replicas of CouchDB data inside PostgreSQL v9.4

+The focus is on Medic Mobile data currently stored in CouchDB, but applications might extend beyond that.

 ## Required Environment Variables